jacopok/jacopok.github.io/_pages/projects.md

 1. Working on the inclination angle posterior feature for BAYESTAR (deadline: __short term__ hopefully)
     1. Figuring out how to test the C code
     1. Making plots about the convergence of different integration schemes
-1. Doing the review of TEOBResumS-DALI within the NWI
-    1. Adapting the v5 review tests (deadline: __17th of October__)
-    1. Then, adopting better parametrization and property-based stuff
 1. [rehear](rehear): injection studies with ASTRI (deadline: not specified)
     1. Implementing a simplified model for the IRF of ASTRI
     1. Testing it with a very simple emission model